Slackadays/Chata/libchata/README.md

 ## Why Chatassembler?

 I wrote Chatassembler because Chata needs to generate RISC-V machine code to execute at runtime, FAST.
-Until now, the only way to do this was to manually invoke `as` and `objcopy` in a really funky and inefficient way.
+Until now, the only way to do this was to manually invoke `as` and `objcopy` in a funky and inefficient way.
+This was because there were no good, independent RISC-V assembler libraries.
 But now, Chatassembler can do the same thing much faster, much easier, and much prettier.

+I was originally going to include Chatassembler as an entirely private part of the `libchata` library that you wouldn't be able to use on its own.
+However, I realized that with how useful an independent RISC-V assembler might turn out to be, you should be able to use Chatassembler independently of the rest of the Chata project.
+That's what you're seeing here.

 ## Quick Start